thomas-parrish/synapse-test/README.md

 1. Extract a `PhysicianNote` domain object
 2. Print its JSON representation
-3. Send a legacy-formatted request to the external API endpoint
+3. Send a formatted request to the external API endpoint

 ---